TomaszWaszczyk/historia.waszczyk.com/src/content/june-3.md

 ---

+### 2019

+Malaysia's Mahathir rekindles gold standard debate

+The Malaysian leader has proposed a gold-pegged common trading currency for East Asia.
+Experts say returning to the gold standard is easier said than done, especially when the motive is more political than economic.

+Malaysian Prime Minister Mahathir Mohamad has suggested that East Asia should consider a common trading currency backed by gold, saying the current foreign exchange system tied to the US dollar was prone to manipulation.

+The Malaysian leader said the currency could be used for regional trade and would not be used for domestic transactions.

+"In the Far East if you want to come together, we should start with a common trading currency, not to be used locally but for the purpose of settling of trade," Mahathir said at the Future of Asia conference in Tokyo.

+"At the moment we have to depend upon the US dollar but the US dollar is also not stable.
+So the currency that we propose should be based on gold because gold is much more stable," he said.

 ### 1942

 W Warszawie grupy konspiracyjnej Organizacji Młodego Sabotażu "Wawer" zagazowały przy użyciu środków chemicznych 7 kin, uzyskując pożądane efekty- przerwanie seansów i panikę wśród widzów uczęszczających do kin wbrew zakazom podziemia.